The Founder’s Journey:

 That one innovation changed everything.
 Suddenly, I wasn’t just thinking about crafting individual products.

-Phase 2: Rediscovering Past Ambitions
+Phase 2: Rediscovering Old Ambitions

 If I had already solved a problem that large, what else was possible?

-I started revisiting old ideas—pipe dreams I had once discarded because they seemed impractical, out of reach, or simply too ambitious.
-But I didn’t care about limitations—I was thinking about how to break past them.
+I started revisiting old ideas—pipe dreams I’d shelved years ago because they seemed impractical, out of reach, or simply too ambitious.

 But I firmly believe that it’s critically important for everyone to pursue a constructive outlet.
+Without that, people naturally default to the destructive.

-But the more I built, the clearer it became:
+And the more I built, the clearer it became:

 That’s how the Creator Ecosystem was born, as the natural evolution of the mission.